SampleEnvironment/SECoP/protocol/issues/043p Parameters and units.rst

     This is no problem in the static case, but as soon as units become variable, it is very important to handle this right.
     It has implications from Issue31 also, which could then be at least detected.
  b) it is so far undefined how the unit of a structured parameter is to be given/handled.
+    Also, it is so far unclear if and how the unit of a argument or result to/from a command can be described.

 Proposal: a)
 ------------